Case Details

 What Were the Facts of This Case?

-Ms Lim was the sole director and shareholder of Ebiz Institute LLC, a company that developed and administered online educational courses.
-SkillsFuture, established under the SkillsFuture Singapore Agency Act 2016 (“SSG Act”), administers training grants intended to defray the costs incurred by trainees and/or their employers in attending eligible training courses.
-In this case, Ebiz became a registered training provider and, under SkillsFuture’s “Terms for Training Providers”, obtained eligibility to receive SkillsFuture funding for providing funded or accredited training courses.
+Ms Lim was the sole director and shareholder of Ebiz Institute LLC (“Ebiz”).
+According to Ms Lim, Ebiz was in the business of developing and administering online educational courses.
+SkillsFuture, established under s 3 of the SkillsFuture Singapore Agency Act 2016, administers and manages training grants designed to defray costs incurred by trainees and/or their employers in attending eligible training courses.

-On 1 October 2021, Ebiz entered into a contract with SkillsFuture governed by the “Terms for Training Providers” (the “Contract”).
-SkillsFuture later began investigations into Ebiz’s compliance with the Contract in April 2022.
-On 30 November 2022, SkillsFuture wrote to Ebiz alleging breaches and seeking explanations as to why SkillsFuture should not terminate the Contract (the “Possible Termination Letter”).
-Ultimately, on 10 August 2023, SkillsFuture terminated the Contract by a letter (the “Termination Letter”).
+SkillsFuture began investigations into Ebiz’s compliance with the contract in April 2022.
+On 30 November 2022, SkillsFuture wrote to Ebiz regarding alleged breaches and sought explanations as to why SkillsFuture should not terminate the contract (referred to in the judgment as the “Possible Termination Letter”).
+On 10 August 2023, SkillsFuture terminated the contract by way of a “Termination Letter”.
 On the same day, SkillsFuture issued the NOI to Ms Lim personally.

-The NOI informed Ms Lim that, because SkillsFuture had terminated Ebiz’s contracts, Ms Lim and any organisation in which she held certain roles (including directorship, shares, or senior management/key personnel positions) would be ineligible to receive any and all funding administered by SkillsFuture, unless otherwise permitted or decided by SkillsFuture or dictated under contract.
-The NOI was signed by Mr Pang Tong Wee, the Director of the Enforcement and Compliance Division of SkillsFuture.
+The NOI’s material terms were sweeping.
+SkillsFuture informed Ms Lim that it had terminated Ebiz’s contracts and stated that, unless otherwise permitted or decided by SkillsFuture or dictated under contract, Ms Lim and any organisation in which she held directorship, shares, or senior management or key personnel positions; or in which she was a partner; or of which she was otherwise an owner, would be ineligible to receive any and all funding administered by SkillsFuture.
+The NOI and the Termination Letter were signed by Mr Pang Tong Wee, Director of the Enforcement and Compliance Division of SkillsFuture.

 What Were the Key Legal Issues?